4apaev/theseus/docs/tech.debt.md

 see `ship-upgrades` vs `ship-modules` branch conflicts

 #### deploy

+see [deploy.md](deploy.md) - what has to run, the gaps that block it, how much data each player base makes, and what the cloud charges.

 dockerize the game. need a real plan for this. uptime check is a dev tool, not a production health check,